 - Pentium II 450MHz or higher, 128 MB RAM

 - if using windows, we recommend XP or newer

 For web browser:

-- Internet Explorer 7 and up (we also support newer versions of Firefox, Google Chrome, Safari and Opera)
+- Internet Explorer 7 and up (we also support newer version of Firefox, Google Chrome, Safari and Opera)

 - All pop-up blockers either disabled or set to allow pop-ups from this website; cookies enabled for this website